cjones6/yesweckn/readme.md

 Running the code
 -----------------
 The scripts to reproduce the experiments are in the `experiments` folder.
 You will need to provide the path to the data folder as the argument `data_path`.
+There is a Google Colab notebook that you can try out [here](https://colab.research.google.com/drive/11HJpi7no0PRk0vNlJq8rtHF-g49ZWaYJ?usp=sharing), which corresponds to the Jupyter notebook found at examples/mnist_lenet-5_ckn_example.ipynb.
+There is also an interactive visualization of the filters of the trained CKNs and ConvNets that you can explore [here](https://share.streamlit.io/vroulet/ckn_visualization/interactive_visualization.py)!

 Contact